-- (ii) Where any site adjoins Ripponvale Road, buildings shall be a minimum of 30 metres from the road boundary. - (iii) With the exception of buildings located in Rural Lifestyle Area 3, buildings on any sites within Rural Resource Area (5) that adjoin the Rural Resource Area shall be setback a minimum of 25 metres from the zone boundary. - (iv) Any buildings on sites within Rural Resource Area (5) and adjacent to the Shelter Belt as shown on the Structure Plan in Schedule 19.23 shall be setback a minimum of 30 metres from the boundary with the Rural Resource Area.
+- (ii) Where any site adjoins Ripponvale Road, buildings shall be a minimum of 30 metres from the road boundary. - (iii) Except for sites located adjacent to or partially within the Outstanding Natural Landscape, or as otherwise required below, buildings on any sites within Rural Resource Area (5) that adjoin the Rural Resource Area shall be setback a minimum of 25 metres from the zone boundary. - (iv) All buildings on sites within Rural Resource Area (5) and adjacent to the Shelter Belt as shown on the Structure Plan in Schedule 19.23 shall be setback a minimum of 30 metres from the boundary with the Rural Resource Area.

-(m) No Build Areas

-No buildings shall be located within the areas marked as "No Build" on the Structure Plan in Schedule 19.23.
+(m) No Build Areas in Rural Resource Area (5) No buildings shall be located within the areas marked as "No Build" on the Structure Plan in Schedule 19.23.